rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Configure the Public Key Algorithms

 Again, the default public key algorithms are good but it does include ssh-rsa with is weak.
 Since I'm using Ubuntu 24.04 and this switch is in my lab I changed the MACs using the following.
-I shortend the list substantially, and I really would just use the ssh-ed-25519 if I had all modern clients in my organization.
+I shortened the list substantially, and I really would just use the ssh-ed-25519 if I had all modern clients in my organization.
 Notice that no comma is used between the algorithms.:

 ```bash linenums='1' hl_lines='1'
 ssh public-key-algorithms rsa-sha2-512 ecdsa-sha2-nistp256 ecdsa-sha2-nistp384 ecdsa-sha2-nistp521 ssh-ed25519